Campus Safety Policies & Procedures

 Access to Campus Facilities

-Whittier College, while a private college, is in many respects a public resource.
-Our facilities are used not only by full-time community members, but also by many persons drawn to the campus for a variety of reasons.
+Our facilities are used not only by full-time community members but also by many persons drawn to the campus for a variety of reasons.
 There is mutual benefit from such use.
 Specific buildings, however, are not open to the general public.
 Entrance may be denied and trespass laws invoked for persons found in or around our buildings without legitimate reasons.

 After 11 p.m., the campus is closed to all but faculty, staff, students, and their invitees.
 Residential buildings are governed by specific access and occupancy rules.
 These rules are specifically described in the Whittier College Student Handbook.
 The exterior doors to all facilities are kept locked.
 Each residence unit is individually keyed.
 Trespassing laws are strictly enforced within the residence life areas of campus.

-Vendors requiring access to buildings throughout campus must check in with the Campus Safety and receive a visitor’s badge with access to the specific buildings.
-All vendors will be verified by their company before they are authorized to conduct their services.
+Vendors requiring access to buildings throughout campus must check in with Campus Safety and receive a visitor’s badge with access to the specific buildings.
+All vendors will be verified by their companies before they are authorized to conduct their services.

 Free, confidential counseling for alcohol and other drug abuse issues is available to students through the Counseling Center and Student Health Services (Health Center).
 Other referral resources may include assessment, individual counseling, educational programs, materials, referral, and case management through community agencies, all of which might include a fee.
 Students exhibiting signs of excessive alcohol consumption will, at the College official’s discretion, be transported via Emergency Medical Services (EMS) for medical attention or be observed by a Poet Monitor (see the Poet Monitor Program) at the student’s expense in order to ensure the student’s health and safety.
 Failure to comply with the request of EMS or the Poet Monitor may result in disciplinary action.